 41093 Software Engineering Studio 1A6cp; 2hpw, on campus.
-Forms of attendance, mode of delivery and assessment requirements in this subject have changed to enable social distancing and reduce the risks of spreading COVID-19 in our community.
-Consequently, the Subject Outline information for this subject has changed.
-Details of the changes are published in an addendum to the Subject Outline which is available on UTSOnline/Canvas.
+Forms of attendance and mode of delivery in this subject have changed to enable social distancing and reduce the risks of spreading COVID-19 in our community.

 Requisite(s): 36 credit points of completed study in Bachelor's Degree owned by FEIT OR 36 credit points of completed study in Bachelor's Honours Embedded owned by FEIT OR 36 credit points of completed study in Bachelor's Combined Degree owned by FEIT OR 36 credit points of completed study in Bachelor's Combined Honours owned by FEIT